Ensuring Contamination-Free Environment with Cleanroom Technology

 • HVAC System: Regulates airflow, temperature, and humidity.

-• Cleanroom Consumables: Consists of specialized clothing, gloves, and wipes.
+• Cleanroom Consumables: Consist of specialized clothing, gloves, and wipes.

 • Monitoring Systems: Tracks particle count, pressure, and air changes.

-Cleanrooms ensure that surgical instruments, implants, and medical devices meet the highest standards of sterility, reducing the risk of infections during medical procedures.
+Healthcare & Medical Devices: Cleanrooms ensure that surgical instruments, implants, and medical devices meet the highest standards of sterility.
+Cleanroom robots in healthcare also reduce the risk of infections during medical procedures.

 1. Azbil Corporation